 Format: Double-spaced 12-point font.
 Times New Roman or a similar standard typeface font.
 Double spaced, with each new paragraph indented.
 The first page should include your full proper name, address, email and phone number along with the story’s estimated word count.
 All that should be single-spaced.
 Below that your title and author name should appear centered.
 See example at the end.

-Timelines: Submissions open July 1, 2022 and close at end of day August 31, 2022.
+Timelines: Submissions are open and close at end of day August 31, 2023.
 Submissions will be read, and comments provided by editor Mark Leslie.

-Winners and finalists will be announced by October 1st.
+Winners and finalists will be announced in the fall of 2023.

 1st Prize Winner: $250